asfaltboy/notes/README.md

-# notes
+# Public notes

-All my talks are here
+The intention is to have all my public talks and notes from hackmd.io stored here